Skip to Main Navigation

 Open data analysis and citizen oversight have given rise to new monitoring tools and helped to detect irregularities which were previously hidden among the mass of information available about procurement processes.

 The national procurement agency has set up a system of notifications to ensure that COVID-related calls for tenders are compliant.
 For example, the alert system checks the contract amounts and ensures compliance with the publicity periods specified.
-As soon as a tender is published which contains provisions contrary to the regulations, a notification is automatically sent to the head of the inspectorate’s cell phone indicating that a contract has been published that contains something contrary to the regulation.
+When a noncompliant tender is published, a notification is automatically sent to the head of the inspectorate’s cell phone indicating that a contract has been published that contains something against regulations.

 These measures have helped lower costs for the state and improved service delivery while increasing trust of citizens in the process of public contracting.